Rathodsudarshan/Rathodsudarshan/README.md

 - 👋 Hi, I’m @Rathodsudarshan
-- 👀 I’m interested in Software Developer
+- 👀 I’m interested in
-- 🌱 I’m currently learning  frontend web-develpment
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...